Cavani shows Man Utd why it will be so hard to replace El Matador this summer | Goal.com

 And when Cavani's opener here was surprisingly ruled out following a VAR review after Scott McTominay was deemed to have fouled Son Heung-min in the build-up, he could have been forgiven for just packing up and leaving, so baffling was the decision.

-Solskjaer had warned his players not to be "conned" by their opponents after Anthony Martial was controversially red-carded in the early-season 6-1 loss to Jose Mourinho's, but if anything it was the officials who were taken in by Son's theatrics at the Tottenham Hostpur Stadium.
+Solskjaer had warned his players not to be "conned" by their opponents after Anthony Martial was controversially red-carded in the early-season 6-1 loss to Jose Mourinho's side, but if anything it was the officials who were taken in by Son's theatrics at the Tottenham Hostpur Stadium.

 The decision brought back a goal that was brilliantly created by Paul Pogba, who waited patiently for Cavani to make his run before playing in the striker to slide a finish past Hugo Lloris, and salt was only added to the wound when Son gave Spurs the lead five minutes later.